ori-wagmi/yvrnft/README.md

 This project is an implementation of an ONFT.
 It has been deployed to Goleri and ArbGoleri.

-`!!!This currently doesn't work because LZ issue.
-Following up with LZ to investigate!!!`

 ## Contract Addresses
 Goleri:
 - CarNFT : 0x535e56a6179478d21Ab4b2891968f28Ab114A158